davidantaki/cs3200-database-design-final-project/README.md

 ## Potential areas for added functionality
 * The ability to see how much energy you used for a specific month compared to national average.
+* Ability to compare what your energy cost would be if you moved to a different state.
 * Ability to see how much an appliance you have costs you for a year based on your bills if you have at least 1 year's worth of bills.
 * More insights into the users data based on more real time energy market data